One of the first question people ask when they learn I'm a preacher is, "What kind are you?"

 Sometimes I do wish Pentecost could wave its magic wand of fire and erase these crazy differences that often lead us into conflict as we struggle to understand each other.
 But that’s not what Pentecost is about, is it?

 The descent of the Spirit that day made us able to love and communicate even amidst our differences.
-Everyone didn’t end up speaking one language; rather, each10322793_10152346990712225_8894410088010167152_n person learned to listen carefully and bring voices together to create a new harmony, a new symphony, a new community.
+Everyone didn’t end up speaking one language; rather, each person learned to listen carefully and bring voices together to create a new harmony, a new symphony, a new community.
 God’s Spirit does not make us all the same; rather, it brings oneness as we learn to hear and respect one another, to live together where it seems shared life should be an impossibility.

 Like me in Cuba, Pentecost people will find themselves starting, stopping, waiting for others to catch up, working carefully not to let their voices drown out another’s, changing their style and approach.
 But the possibility—ah, the possibility.
 If we learn to hear what one another are saying, each in our own language, and take the time to communicate not just in our language but in a way attuned to the language of those around us…what, I wonder, could happen then?